ristov663/ristov663/README.md

 # 💫 About Me:
-I'm currently a final year student at <br>Faculty of Computer Science and Engineering (FCSE)
+I'm currently a final year student at <br>Faculty of Computer Science and Engineering (FCSE), Ss.
+Cyril and Methodius University in Skopje

 ## 🌐 Socials: